FlixCoder/fhir-sdk/README.md

         .request_settings(settings)
         .build()?;

-    // Create a Patient resource using a typed builder. let mut patient = Patient::builder().active(false).build().unwrap();
+    // Create a Patient resource using a builder. let mut patient = Patient::builder().active(false).build().unwrap();
     // Push it to the server.
     patient.create(&client).await?;